-We recommend driving every two to three weeks to make it less likely that you wind up with a dead battery, flat-spotted tires or other issues that can be caused by letting a car sit for weeks.
+If you don’t regularly drive your car, it can be easy to feel disconnected from the mechanics of it.
+Out of sight, out of mind, right?
+Not necessarily: We recommend driving every two to three weeks to make it less likely that you wind up with a dead battery or other issues that can be caused by letting a car sit parked for weeks.

-We've heard many people say they let their cars sit for months with no problems, but you're better off driving it a couple of times each month and for at least 10 miles, with some speeds over 50 mph if possible.
-You not only want your engine to get fully warmed up but for the entire car to get some exercise as well.
+We’ve heard many people say they let their cars sit for months in a garage with no problems, but you’re better off driving it a couple of times each month and for at least 10 miles, with some speeds over 50 mph, if possible.
+You not only want your engine to get fully warmed up but for the entire car to get some exercise, as well.

 Letting a car idle for 10 minutes will get the engine up to normal operating temperature but accomplish little else.
-Driving the car for several miles wakes up the transmission, brakes, suspension, power steering, climate system (including the air conditioner) and all the fluids, seals and gaskets for those components that have been on a long snooze.
+Driving the car for several miles wakes up the transmission, brakes, suspension, power steering and climate system (including the air conditioner), as well as all the fluids, seals and gaskets for those components that have been on a long snooze.

 Here are more reasons not to let your car sit for several weeks or longer: